BasuShaon/DIA-MS-DrugRefiner/data/README.md

-Download source data at Figshare using private URL
+Download source data at Figshare using privately supplied token / URL